huggingface/transformers/model_cards/mrm8488/bert-italian-finedtuned-squadv1-it-alfa/README.md

 thumbnail:
 ---

-# Italian BERT :it: fine-tuned on SQuAD_it v1 :book: :mag: :question:
+# Italian BERT fine-tuned on SQuAD_it v1

 [Italian BERT base cased](https://huggingface.co/dbmdz/bert-base-italian-cased) fine-tuned on [italian SQuAD](https://github.com/crux82/squad-it) for **Q&A** downstream task.

-## Details of Italian BERT :hugs: :it:
+## Details of Italian BERT

 The source data for the Italian BERT model consists of a recent Wikipedia dump and various texts from the OPUS corpora collection.
 The final training corpus has a size of 13GB and 2,050,057,573 tokens.